 The Corporate Governance Committee has adopted a Performance Evaluation Self Rating Form to evaluate the level of compliance by the Board, the Board Committees and the individual members of the Board, with the Company's Manual on Corporate Governance and the Code of Corporate Governance for Publicly Listed Companies.
-The performance evaluation was conducted last May, 2019, with an over-all rating of Mostly Satisfactory/Exceeds Standards.
-Areas for improvement were also identified which will be subject to further discussions with Management.
+The performance evaluation was conducted last May, 2019, the over-all rating of which is Mostly Satisfactory/Exceeds Standards.
 The Corporate Governance Committee shall monitor the evaluation process which shall be undertaken on a periodic basis, at least annually, to ensure a reasonable level of compliance by the Board, the members thereof and the Board Committees.
 Every three (3) years, an external facilitator may be engaged to assist the Board in the evaluation process to achieve objectivity of the assessment.